 Brand voice examples

-It’ll help to illustrate what brand voice can look like.
+It’ll help to illustrate what a brand voice can look like.
 Let’s go through a few examples!

 |Text||Tone of Voice||Impression|